reubenmiller/go-c8y-cli/docs/_docs/shell-examples/devicegroups.md

     cat list.ids.csv  | c8y devicegroups assignDevice --group 1234 --workers 2 --progress --silentStatusCodes 409
     ```

-    `--silentStatusCodes` is used to silent 409 (duplicate) errors, as we don't care if the device is already assigned to the group.
+    `--silentStatusCodes` is used to silence 409 (duplicate) errors, as we don't care if the device is already assigned to the group.

     **Note**